 Which area is best for first-time visitors to Florence?

-Centro Storico is usually the best overall choice because it keeps major attractions, restaurants, and museums within easy walking distance.
+Centro Storico is the best overall choice because it keeps Florence’s main attractions within walking distance.

 Which Florence neighborhood is best for train arrivals?

-How many days should first-time visitors stay in Florence?
+How many days should first-time visitors spend in Florence?

 Official Florence Resources